RudolfHattenkofer/brain/Knowledge/Evergreen Notes.md

 The main idea is to keep working with one’s notes.
 This means:

-- Avoiding useless transient notes that don’t provide any future value
+- Avoiding useless transient notes that don’t provide any future value -> Move these to a different folder
 - Restructuring them into the best possible knowledge graph
 - Refining existing notes whenever new information emerges